$\mathrm{GL}(n,\mathbb{Z}_p)$-invariant Gaussian measures on the space of $p$-adic polynomials: Introduction

 \subsection{Acknowledgements.}

-This work started during the first named author's visit to the MPI MiS and SISSA.
-The first named author thanks the two aforementioned institutions for the generous hospitality.
-Many thanks to Kiran Kedlaya, Vera Serganova, Bernd Sturmfels and Annette Werner for valuable and illuminating discussions.
+This work started during Y.E's visit to the MPI MiS and SISSA.
+We thank the two aforementioned institutions for their generous hospitality.
+The authors thank Kiran Kedlaya, Vera Serganova, Bernd Sturmfels and Annette Werner for helpful discussions.